 The Halloween spirit felt different for the last few years looked, no doubt about it.
 With many families seeking no contact or low contact fall activities, we were all looking for alternative ways to celebrate Halloween.
-If we can do birthday parties at home, we can certainly do Halloween!

 If you’re still looking for things to do with the kids at home this Halloween season, I’ve got you covered.
 The spirit lives on with these fun Halloween activities at home.
 Choose to do these just on October 31st, or throughout the entire month.
 These special treats, Halloween movies night, and trick or treat alternatives are the perfect excuse for an at-home Halloween!

-This is the year to go overboard with your own house decorations!
+Lots of family get into the spooky spirit by going overboard with yard decor.
 Come up with a theme and run with it both inside and outside.
-Enlist neighbors by encouraging them to participate in the seasonal decor this year.
 Just like at Christmas time, families can take a driving or walking tour of the best decorated “haunted houses” in your neighborhood.

-- Gotta love this amazing DIY Rainbow Pumpkin Arch from The House that Lars Built that’s perfect front porch decor for all of fall.
+Check out this amazing DIY Rainbow Pumpkin Arch from The House that Lars Built that’s perfect front porch decor for all of fall.

-- Use these easy Halloween Window Clings from SweetsCreek on Etsy for decorations that can be reused year after year!
+- Use these easy Halloween Window Clings from ThatPCrafts on Etsy for decorations that can be reused year after year!

 Inside the home, decorate areas of the house in a festive Halloween theme.
 I choose to use pumpkins and fall decorations for my home decor.
 I prefer a fall theme versus anything overly scary (for the sake of my preschooler).
-Incorporating Disney Halloween Decor is another fun way to welcome the season.
+Bonus: Some of these decorations transfer easily into November for Thanksgiving decor!

 - Decorate the house with these Candy-Filled Pumpkin Balloons from One Little Project.
 Pop them for a treat on Halloween night!